mkn8rn/SharpClaw/docs/guides/Module-Creation-Guide.md

 restart to force a re-seed.

 **Trigger never fires**
-Confirm `EnableTriggerAsync` was called — add a log line.
+Confirm `StartAsync` was called on your `ITaskTriggerSource` — add a log line.
 If it was called but events still don't fire, the OS-level hook (e.g. hotkey registration, process watcher) may have failed silently.
 Check platform prerequisites and permission levels.
+Confirm the binding row's `Kind` matches one of your declared `TriggerKeys`.